webix-hub/docs/data/api/refs/idspace.md

 {{api
 - api/idspace_innerid.md - returns the unique inner ID of an item
-- api/idspace_ui.md - allows to create new ui, which isd will be locked in parent id space }}
+- api/idspace_ui.md - allows creating new ui, the id of which will be locked in the parent id space }}